Q: What is volunteering?

 - Monetary or In-Kind donations are not considered a replacement for completing service hours.
 If volunteers assist in the collection or distribution of donated goods, the time spent doing so may be tracked as service hours.

-- Students who would like to experience service through presenting to donate blood will have the opportunity to earn two (2) community service hours.
+- Students who report to donate blood will have the opportunity to earn two (2) community service hours for each donation.
 If a student is not eligible to donate, they will be given the opportunity to volunteer at that site for the same number of hours.